dsdlt/mongodb-scalable-document-embeddings/README.md

 ## Configuring a Kafka Cluster in Confluent

-To create a Kafka cluster in Confluent follow the instructions in [their documentation](https://docs.confluent.io/cloud/current/clusters/create-cluster.html#create-ak-clusters)
+To create a Kafka cluster in Confluent follow the instructions in [the Confluent documentation](https://docs.confluent.io/cloud/current/clusters/create-cluster.html#create-ak-clusters)

-Once you have created the cluster, go to cluster settings and then copy the bootstrap URL.
+Once you have created the cluster, go to cluster settings and copy the bootstrap URL.

 ![Create a Kafka cluster in Confluent](images/createkafkacluster1.png)